quantumprotocolzoo/protocols/README.md

 The master branch is tagged with release numbers that will be increasing in sequence with the software maturity.

-We will be testing our release on the machines available to us.
+We will be testing our releases on the machines available to us.
 Thus some bugs might (will) slip through.
 Feel free to send bug reports / suggestions.